Shareuhack | Digital Nomad Visa Comparison 2026: A Complete Decision Guide for Taiwanese Remote Workers (6 Countries)

 Before you submit your application, make sure you've thought through all of the following:

 • Can you live without a local bank account?
-(Both Japan's DNV and Thailand's DTV don't allow account opening)
+(Japan's DNV and Thailand's DTV don't allow account opening; Georgia is getting harder)

 • Do you have a housing plan?
 (Japan is limited to short-term rentals/Airbnb; Portugal requires signing a lease upfront)

 • Do you understand the tax implications, or have you scheduled a consultation with an advisor?
-(Especially the tax residency issue for stays over 180 days in Thailand)
+(Thailand/Vietnam: 180-day trigger; Sri Lanka: mandatory tax registration)

 • What's your plan after the visa expires?
-(Japan requires you to leave after 6 months and wait another 6 months before reapplying)
+(Japan: leave after 6 months; Vietnam: visa run every 90 days)

 Conclusion: It's Not About Picking the "Best Visa" — It's About Finding the Only Path That Fits

-After researching all three options, the biggest takeaway is this: for 90% of Taiwanese remote workers, the answer is Thailand's DTV.
-Not because Thailand is the best destination, but because Japan and Portugal's thresholds lock most people out.
+After researching all six options, the biggest takeaway is this: there are more choices than before, but for most Taiwanese remote workers, Thailand's DTV remains the best overall pick.
+Not because Thailand is the best destination, but because it strikes the best balance of barrier-to-entry, flexibility, and living costs.

 Disclaimer: This article is an informational summary and does not constitute legal or tax advice.
 Visa policies and tax laws are subject to change at any time.
 Please refer to each country's latest official announcements for specific application requirements, and consult a professional advisor for tax planning.